-Once the FCF claims process is complete Dalriada will wind the Scheme up and secure members benefits with an alternative registered pension provider, to the extent it is possible to do so.
+Once the FCF claims process is complete, Dalriada will wind up the Scheme and secure members benefits with an alternative registered pension provider, to the extent it is possible to do so.

-Trustee knowledge and understanding
+2 Trustee knowledge and understanding

-The Trustee has considered the latest guidance in relation to Chairman's Statements from The Pensions Regulator and has ensured that its practices reflect the requirements set out.
+The Trustee has considered the latest guidance in relation to Chairman's Statements from TPR and has ensured that its practices reflect the requirements set out.
 I have set out below how the Trustee ensures it currently meets the knowledge and understanding requirements of trustees.